Programer6/Phoenix3D/Journal/Journal.md

 ---

-## Stage 2: Top Frame & Z-Axis Motion
+## Stage 2: Top Frame & Z-Axis Motion MAY 26 - 30
 Next, I added the top frame to complete the cube.
 I then on the Z-axis motion, adding the linear rails and the first parts of the bed carriage.
 This ensuring the vertical movement would be stable and that kinda stuff
 - 6 hour
 ![Stage 2](https://github.com/user-attachments/assets/0a4f02e4-33bd-4537-953e-e8c11f572867)

 ---

-## Stage 3: Motor & Pulley Mounts
+## Stage 3: Motor & Pulley Mounts JUN 1 - 25
 I spent a solid few hours designing and positioning the complex 3D-printed corner mounts for the motors and idler pulleys.
 -15 hour
 ![Stage 3](https://github.com/user-attachments/assets/592cffb4-de6d-4f4f-8fe8-3ab688981c13)

 ---

-## Stage 4: Digital Assembly
+## Stage 4: Digital Assembly JUN 26- 28
 With all the custom parts designed, the final step was the full digital assembly.
 I put everything together to check for collisions and ensure the mechanics worked.
 - 6 hour
 ![Stage 4](https://github.com/user-attachments/assets/8261fe7e-037a-48b3-b6c7-eeea36604f7b)